 About

-The American Hippotherapy Certification Board (AHCB) serves as the certifying body of the American Hippotherapy Association (AHA) and works hand-in hand to achieve its mission:
+The American Hippotherapy Certification Board (AHCB) serves as the certifying body of the American Hippotherapy Association, Inc (AHA) and works hand-in hand to achieve its mission (see link below):

 Improve lives by advancing education, best practices and resources for licensed healthcare professionals who incorporate horses in therapy.

 Professionalism and integrity within the practice area of hippotherapy remain the driving force of the AHCB since its inception in 1998, when it was formed by members of the AHA board.
 Its purpose then, as it is now, was to develop and maintain a method to validate the therapist’s knowledge through an objective testing tool.
-The AHCB works collaboratively with the Professional Testing Corporation® (PTC) who administers the exams biannually.
+The AHCB continues to work collaboratively with the Professional Testing Corporation® (PTC) to administer two exams, either annually or semiannually, depending on the exam.